SunSummoner/Statistical-Analysis-of-Gene-Expression-Data-of-Lungs/README.md

 This is a project I did during the course of my Probability and Statistics paper under Prof. Shobha Bagai.
 Gene expression analysis is a fundamental tool in bioinformatics, with the aim of understanding the genetic mechanisms that regulate the behavior of cells and organisms.
-GEO (Gene Expression Omnibus) GEO is a public functional genomics data repository which is used to access datasets of gene expression which were analysed using GEOquery library of R and GEO2R tool.
+GEO (Gene Expression Omnibus) GEO is a public functional genomics data repository which is used to access datasets of gene expression which were analysed using GEOquery library of R and GEO2R tool.
 One of the key approaches used in gene expression analysis is hypothesis testing, which allows researchers to compare different samples and determine if there are significant